August 16, 1920

 “Spoke?
 What are you – where are – what’s happened?”
 I said to my old manager, teammate and friend, Tris Speaker.
 I could tell it was him, but not what he was wearing, either of us for that matter.
 We seemed to be half-transparent like we were made from fog.
 I figured it must have just been the sleep in my eyes.

 “Been looking for you for a while, Chap.
 Knew you were here someplace.”

-I looked around the strange room.
-If you can even call it a room, that is.
-There were no walls that I could see, but the ground felt solid, though unfamiliar.
-A silvery sky shone brightly as half-transparent images seemed to phase in and out of my vision, like a mirage reflecting off the horizon.
-It was a fast and confusing scene, but felt oddly comfortable, like I had been here for some time.
+I looked around the strange, bright room.
+If it can even be called it a room, that is.
+There were no walls that I could see, but the ground felt solid.
+A silvery sky shone brightly overhead and other ephemeral shapes like us were phasing in and out in all directions, like a mirage on the horizon.
+It was a fast and confusing scene, but felt oddly comfortable, like I had been here before.

-Spoke, yes, that was his nickname, I recalled.
+Spoke, yes, that was his nickname.
+That much I knew with certainty.

 “Then John was with me in the elevator…then you were here.
 What – “

-Speaker smiled reassuringly as he put a strong hand on my shoulder.
+Speaker put a strong hand on my shoulder, which I felt despite not fully seeing it.
 “It happened to me too, the confusion.
 It’s just some kind of a rule here, I reckon.
-We had to see if you really were supposed to come with us.”
+We had to see if you were supposed to come with us.”

 “Come where?”
 I asked.

-“They’re here.
+“They’re here,” he said, gesturing behind him.
 They are right where they are supposed to be too.”
 Spoke answered.

 My beautiful daughter Rae, whom I never met.